Terms & Conditions

 • Application of payments.
 We may apply any payment received from you to the oldest outstanding invoice or amount due, and/or to Late Payment Fees, interest and costs, in such order as we reasonably determine.

 • All Fees and other amounts payable under these Terms are exclusive of VAT.
 VAT (at the prevailing rate) will be added to, and is payable on, all taxable supplies.
-For clarity, reschedule fees, cancellation/no-show charges, administration/substitution fees and catch-up session fees are treated as further consideration for the Course and attract VAT at the prevailing rate; Late Payment Interest is exempt from VAT
+For clarity, reschedule fees, cancellation/no-show charges, and administration/substitution fees are treated as further consideration for the Course and attract VAT at the prevailing rate; Late Payment Interest is exempt from VAT.

 6. LATE PAYMENT, INTEREST, ACCELERATION AND RECOVERY